mktexan/CryptoPortfolio/README.md

 Create a mongo database instance and connect in a .env file.

-Use the Google dev console to crate a project and credentials for sign in and place in .env file.
+Use the Google dev console to create a project and credentials for sign in and place in .env file.

 ```
-mongoConnectionStringMlab=xxxxxxxx
+mongoConnectionString=xxxxxxxx
 clientID=xxxxxxxx
 clientSecret=xxxxxxxx
 sessionSecret=xxxxxxxxx